Khanshakir14/image_retrievel/README.md

 ## Overview

-This project implements an image similarity model using a simple convolutional neural network (CNN) with a contrastive loss function.
-The model is trained to learn embeddings for images such that similar images have embeddings close to each other, while dissimilar images have embeddings far apart.
-The performance of the model is evaluated using metrics like mean Average Precision (mAP) and Mean Rank.
+This project implements an image similarity model using a convolutional neural network (CNN) with a contrastive loss function.
+The model learns embeddings for images, where similar images have embeddings close to each other and dissimilar images have embeddings far apart.
+Performance is evaluated using metrics like mean Average Precision (mAP) and Mean Rank.

 ## Project Structure